SublimeText/LaTeXTools/README.markdown

 - `forward_sync` (`true`): if `true`, after compiling a tex file, the PDF viewer is asked to sync to the position corresponding to the current cursor location in ST. You can also *temporarily* toggle this behavior with `C-l,t,s`.
 - `cite-auto-trigger` (`true`): if `true`, typing e.g. `\cite{` brings up the citation completion quick panel, without the need to type `C-l,x`.
 If `false`, you must explicitly type `C-l,x`.
 - `ref-auto-trigger` (`true`): ditto, but for `\ref{` and similar reference commands
-- `cite-panel-format`: see the section on ref/cite completion, and the comments in `LaTeXTools Preferences.sublime-settings`
+- `cite-panel-format`: see the section on ref/cite completion, and the comments in `LaTeXTools.sublime-settings`
 - `linux` settings:
   * `python2` (`""`, i.e. empty string): name of the Python 2 executable.
 This is useful for systems that ship with both Python 2 and Python 3.
 The forward/backward search used with Evince require Python 2.
   * `sublime` (`sublime-text`): name of the ST executable.
 Ubuntu supports both `sublime-text` and `subl`; other distros may vary.